EshwarAnad/fosdem21-web-performance-cfp/README.md

 * The reference time will be Brussels local lime (CET).
 * Talks will be pre-recorded in advance, and streamed during the event.
-* Q/A session will be take live
+* Q/A session will happen live
 * A facility will be provided for people watching to chat between themselves
 * A facility will be provided for people watching to submit questions